 He looked over at her sharply and his eyes widened slightly before he regained control.
 In the back of her mind, Rose wondered about that odd reaction.
 "What makes you think that is my reason for being here?"
 He questioned her a moment later.

 "You're sad and angry at the world," Rose replied.
-"You've been glaring up at the Coliseum as if it offended you."
+"You've been glaring up at the Colosseum as if it personally offended you."

 That remark actually made the strange man chuckle.
 "It reminds me of time passing," he said a moment later.
 "This whole city does."

 "Time passing is usually a good thing," Rose replied.
+She bit her bottom lip for a moment.
 "Or are you really talking about change?"